 While having conversations about sex and your opinions about sexting may be uncomfortable, it is vitally important to have these conversations.
 It is important to know what is happening in your child’s life, but also for your child to feel comfortable coming to you if he or she needs to do so.
 Strictly forbidding something or taking away your child’s phone may lead to a lack of communication between the two of you.
 The lack of communication makes it more difficult for your child to feel comfortable coming to you for advice if something does happen, so try your best to keep an open stream of communication.

-A parental awareness app like Jiminy can help you jumpstart the conversation with your child, by giving you useful information and tips.
+An app that allows for parental control of text messages on Android like Jiminy can help you jumpstart the conversation with your child, by giving you useful information and tips.
 Learn more about Jiminy here: https://www.jiminy.me